EnzymeAD/Enzyme.jl/test/integration/DifferentiationInterface/README.md

 - `1` for the first call to the operator, `2` for the second call (which is used to check that the preparation object has not been altered and can safely be reused)
 - `_val` if the operator also returns the value of the function (like `DI.value_and_gradient`), `_noval` otherwise

-As you can see, several variants of each operator are tested, so a single bug will give rise to many different errors, one for each.
+As you can see, several variants of each operator are tested, so a single bug will give rise to many different errors.
+In addition, different preparation mechanisms are also cycled through.
 The testset summary at the end of the CI log is probably the right place to start hunting down issues.

 ## What to do if a test fails